electron-forge/electron-forge-docs/guides/create-and-add-icons.md

 ## Troubleshooting

-If your app icon is not appearing after following the above instructions, try the workarounds listed below.
+Operating systems have an icon cache.
+Resetting the cache is recommended if the icon is not updated or still uses the default one.

-### Refresh icon cache (Windows)
+### Refreshing the icon cache (Windows)

 Windows caches all application icons in a hidden Icon Cache Database.
 If your Electron app's icon is not showing up, you may need to rebuild this cache.
 To invalidate the cache, use the system `ie4uinit.exe` utility: